minhazulabidin/minhazulabidin/README.md

 <h3 align="left">Let's Connect</h3>
 <p>
+  I believe in waking up each day eager to make a difference!
 Thanks for visiting my GitHub profile!
-You can explore my repositories and projects.
+You can go ahead and explore my repositories and projects.
-  If you have any questions or want to talk about coding or life, don't hesitate to reach out.💡 Let’s connect and build something great together! 🚀
+  If you have any questions or would like to discuss coding or life, please don't hesitate to reach out.💡 Let’s connect and build something great together! 🚀
 </p>